digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/getting-started/holding.rst

 * Holdings, on the other hand, *restrict* the ownership of the asset to parties that have an account (a vetted relationship) at a custodian.

-Sample code
+Sample Code
 ***********

-In order to show how this works in practice, let us now explore the ``Transfer`` script (used in the :doc:`Transfer <transfer>` chapter) step-by-step.
+In order to show how this works in practice, let us explore the ``Transfer`` script (used in the :doc:`Transfer <transfer>` chapter) step-by-step.

 Create ``Holding`` and ``Account`` Factories
 ============================================

 The first instruction instantiates an account factory.
-This is just a template that is used by a party (the Bank in this case) to create accounts as part of the ``CreateAccount`` workflow.
+This is a template that is used by a party (the Bank in this case) to create accounts as part of the ``CreateAccount`` workflow.

 .. literalinclude:: /_templates/quickstart-finance/daml/Scripts/Holding.daml
   :language: daml